 “His love endures forever.”
 (9)

 Time stands still.
 Nobody is rushed or in a hurry to leave.
 I have lived my whole life for this.
-It is heaven on earth!
+It is really heaven!

 Beyond our gathering, I notice the ocean beyond with perfect eight-foot tubes curling in.
-Huh?
+Whoa!

 I move in that direction, savoring the warmth of the sand on my toes.
 Nearing the water’s edge, I see three surfboards lying in the sand.
 I am overwhelmed by the scene before me.
 Angels are singing my praises to God.

 I look up to see Dad next to his Bob Simmons surfboard.
-We embrace forever.
+We embrace.
 Joyful tears run down my cheeks.
 He is healthy and robust with a tan as dark as a native Hawaiian.
 I am so glad to see him.
 Without speaking, he tells me he is sorry.
-Words cannot express my wonder.
+Words cannot express my wonder and joy.
 There are no longer any barriers between us.
 It all makes sense now.

 Next to Dad is my uncle Charles, his face painted like a Māori warrior, looking as if he is right off the mission fields of New Zealand, strong and full of energy.
 His board must be twelve feet long of the most beautiful, laminated woods I have ever seen.
 It is polished to a shiny gloss and looks like a surfboard Duke Kahanamoku would gloat over.
 He tells me that Dad taught him to surf and then calls out to me in his Māori tongue: